wkberg/ECSlidingViewController/README.md

+# Update
+So I've updated the whole project because there were some troubles when using viewDidLoad and this slidingviewcontroller. vControllers where never reused but instantiated every time you switched.
+To solve this, an list is added to ECSld. and a query method.
+This way you can query if your vCtrler already exist.
+If not than instantiate it.
+Resulting in far less memory usage over longer periods of app-usage!
 # ECSlidingViewController

 `ECSlidingViewController` is a view controller container for iOS that presents its child view controllers in two layers.
 It provides functionality for sliding the top view to reveal the views underneath it.
 This functionality is inspired by the Path 2.0 and Facebook iPhone apps.